UPDATE 1-US natural gas edges higher ahead of storage data

 Baker Hughes.

-While the rig count is well below the 800 level some said
+While the count is well below the 800 level some said is

 higher-value oil and gas liquids plays still produce plenty of